What is Rose Attar?

 Can I Use Rose Attar as Perfume?

-Yes, Rose attar is one of the best fragrances and the traditional attar making process makes it more special.
+Yes, Rose Attar or Essence of Roses is one of the best fragrances and the traditional attar making process makes it more special.
 Wearing Pure Rose Attar or Ruh Gulab is a must-have experience.